agility/agility-docs/guides/Develop and Deploy Faster.md

 ### Do you have enough Development capacity?
 If you have only specialized developers that can work within the website code base, this can be an obvious issue.

 The goal should be to get as many developers as possible to be able to work on your website - not just backend or full-stack developers.
-Allowing frontend developers to be able to seamlessly contribute to your website codebase is critical.
+Allowing frontend developers to be able to seamlessly contribute to your website codebase is critical to supporting the business's needs.

 #### What if the development environment requires an OS with certain software dependancies or security requirements?
 Consider utilizing *virutalization* and *containers* so that all of your developers can work on the same configuration, regardless of their client OS/configuration.